daon/100-days-of-code/log.md

 ### Day 24: October 26, 2016

-**Today's Progress**: Finished the some more algorithm scripting challenges.
+**Today's Progress**: Finished some more algorithm scripting challenges.

 **Thoughts:** Finsihed a couple more of the algorithm challenges.
 Had a little better flow this time.